awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 ### Connecting to a Proxy Using Native Authentication<a name="rds-proxy-connecting-native"></a>

  Use the following general procedure to connect to a proxy using native authentication:
 +  Find the proxy endpoint\.
 In the AWS Management Console, you can find the endpoint on the details page for the corresponding proxy\.
 With the AWS CLI, you can use the [ `describe-db-proxies`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-proxies.html) command\.
-The following example shows how:
+The following example shows how\.

   ```
   # Add --output text to get output as a simple tab-separated list.